cassiecarr/CarND-BehavioralCloning-P3-1/writeup.md

 * writeup.md (this file) explains the results

 #### 2. Submission includes functional code
-Using the Udacity provided [simulator](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58ae4594_mac-sim.app/mac-sim.app.zip) and my [drive.py](drive.py) file, the car can be driven autonomously around the track by executing
+Using the Udacity provided [simulator](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58ae4594_mac-sim.app/mac-sim.app.zip) and [drive.py](drive.py) file, the car can be driven autonomously around the track by executing:
 ```sh
 python drive.py model.h5
 ```